j. Madison Rink, Art & Geology

 “Mystical, magical, oddly transformational are words that come to mind when I think back to my first visit to Taos, New Mexico.
-The experience haunted me for many years.
-Then as with many who are drawn to this area, I returned.
-I often liken the experience as being tossed into a rock tumbler.
-When the rock tumbling process is complete the rough exterior of the rock has been ground away by the long, tumultuous tumbling.
-What has evolved and revealed is the naturally exquisite inner beauty of gems." jmr
+The experience haunted me for many years as is true for many who are drawn to this area.
+Often, I liken the experience to being tossed into a rock tumbler and when the rock tumbling process is complete the rough exterior of the rock has been ground away by the long, tumultuous and tumbling and what has evolved and revealed is the naturally exquisite inner beauty of gems." jmr

 "This body of work was originally inspired by the native spirits of the earth who continue to guide me.
 I feel a stirring, deep connection to each of the embodied spirits in these photographs and continue to be astounded by our human ability (from one moment to the next if we wish) to see other dimensions; feel liberated by the fluid magic of perception; the ability to see anything we choose to see, and differently... to know the sacred, spirit nature of the earth." jmr

-2015 Photographic & biographical materials included in the archives at Yale University, Beinecke Library, Women in Photography International Archives: a historical documentation.
-Historical documentation Included in the archives at the Smithsonian, New York,, Women's Museum, Wash D.C., the GETTY Museum, Los Angeles, Harvard University, MA, The Arthur and Elizabeth Schlesinger Library on the History of Women in America at Radcliffe for Advanced Study, International Center of Photography, New York City, University of Arizona Center of Creative Photography, Tucson.
+2015-16 Photographic & biographical materials included in the archives at Yale University, Beinecke Library, Women in Photography International Archives: a historical documentation also included in the archives at the Smithsonian, New York,, Women's Museum, Wash D.C., the GETTY Museum, Los Angeles, The Arthur and Elizabeth Schlesinger Library on the History of Women in America at Radcliffe for Advanced Study, Harvard University,, International Center of Photography, (ICP) New York City, University of Arizona Center of Creative Photography, Tucson.